-In 1995 the Wandsworth Volunteer Bureau in South London was concerned that they had no way of knowing whether volunteers they sent to other organisations received a good standard of management.
-With quality standards becoming commonplace it was felt to be timely and appropriate for the development of a Standard, Investing in Volunteers, which would relate specifically to the management of volunteers.
+In 1995, the Wandsworth Volunteer Bureau in South London was concerned that they had no way of knowing whether the volunteers they referred to other organisations received a good standard of management and care.
+With quality standards becoming commonplace it felt appropriate to develop a standard, Investing in Volunteers, which would relate specifically to the management of volunteers.

-To take the idea forward the three neighbouring London boroughs of Croydon, Sutton and Merton joined with Wandsworth to form the Wandle Valley Partnership, and by 1998 funding was raised to run a three year pilot to develop the Standard.
-The idea for the Standard was based on the four areas of volunteer management: Planning for volunteer involvement; recruiting volunteers; selecting and matching volunteers; and supporting and retaining volunteers.
+To take the idea forward, the three neighbouring London boroughs of Croydon, Sutton and Merton joined with Wandsworth to form the Wandle Valley Partnership, and by 1998 funding was raised to run a three-year pilot to develop the standard.

-The pilot was a success with 60 organisations being awarded the Standard, and an independent report recommended that the Standard be rolled out across the UK.
+The pilot was a success with 60 organisations being awarded the Standard and an independent report recommending that the Standard be rolled out across the UK.

-In 2003 guardianship of the Investing in Volunteers Standard passed to the UK Volunteering Forum, and funding was raised from GUS Charitable Trust, the Home Office and the Department of Health to launch the Standard in the UK.
+In 2003, guardianship of the Investing in Volunteers standard passed to the UK Volunteering Forum, and funding was raised from GUS Charitable Trust, the Home Office and the Department of Health to launch the Standard throughout the UK.

-The four organisations which are managing this process are:
+The four organisations managing Investing in Volunteers across the UK are: